badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 :::warning

-Ludus will be installed directly on the host.
-Docker should not be installed on the host as it interferes with networking.
+On standalone Debian, Ludus is installed directly on the host.
+On Proxmox, the current installer runs the Ludus server in an LXC; follow the [Proxmox LXC installer guide](../deployment-options/proxmox-lxc.md).

 :::